top of page

 10. Pak Putra Tandoori & Naan Restaurant

 Restoran Pak Putra is located further down the road from Restoran Tengkera Duck Noodle but on the opposite side.
-It is opened only at night.
-Pak Putra's specialty is their naan (baked leavened bread) and tandoori chicken, said to be from Pakistani cuisine.
-They have a lot more other items on the menu than we can try in a single visit.
-Go in a bigger group to try more things.
+It is opened only in the evening.
+Pak Putra's specialty is their varieties of naan (baked leavened bread) and hot-selling tandoori chicken, said to be from Pakistani cuisine.
+They have a lot more other items on the menu.

 bottom of page